BatoolMM/R-markdown/_episodes/04-adding-emphasis-symbols-titles.md

 teaching: 30
 exercises: 10
 questions:
-- How do I emphasize text in an Rmarkdown document?
+- How do I emphasize text in an R Markdown document?
 - How to start an R Markdown document in Rstudio?
 - How is an R Markdown document configured?

 objectives:
-- Learn how to apply emphases to words or phrases in R markdown
+- Learn how to apply emphases to words or phrases in R Markdown
 - Understand the power of LaTeX (Lay-techhh) for mathematics formatting
 - Learn how to add equations and formulas in R Markdown